Symbology, Meaning and Interpretation

 It is very important to hear the Knight’s advice because this card in reverse may show some tendencies for impatient decisions and actions.
 That time of slow progress commonly generates boring and pessimistic views, but you know already that it is not as dark as you paint it – it is just your anxiety crying out loud.
 Be sure you find a way to control it before it affects your social and romantic life.

-Depending on the context, the Knight of Cups reversed may also develop an arrogant attitude or a money obsession which are a little poisonous for any project.
+Depending on the context, the Knight of Coins reversed may also develop an arrogant attitude or a money obsession which are a little poisonous for any project.